vtrevino/ogmapper/README.md

         # This should generate libwfacpp.a in the lib/ folder
         cp lib/libwfacpp.a [your ogMapper/lib]
         # Copy libwfacpp.a into ogMapper folder under lib/
+If you have problems with "VERSION" at compile time

 - Linux: Assuming c/c++ compilers are installed, download <a href="WFA2-lib-main.zip">WFA2-lib-main.zip</a> and then tools/align_benchmark/Makefile